ofekshulberg/Nifty-Car-Game/README.md

 # Nifty-Car-Game
-using Unity and C# i build a the stupidest car game with one level that needs to avoid crates because.. i dunno, fuck'em.
+using Unity and C# i built a the stupidest car game with one level that needs to avoid crates because.. i dunno, fuck'em.